arakno/wayflyer/README.md

 - Bonus points for code re-usability and/or using Storybook
 - Your code should be submitted as a git repository

-# Feedback
-The solution was incomplete with commented out code, unused imports and failing type checks.
-Test coverage was insufficient and the implementation missed some fundaments of managing network requests.
-The button does not timeout as defined or respond to network request completion.

 # TODO:
 - fix tests to use shallow components methods, etc
 - Remove CRA and port it to my custom webpack bundler
 - Fix pa11y (needs pa11y CI most definitely)
 - Try the request interceptor
+- Fix failing type checks.
+- Increase Test coverage(managing network requests).
+- The button does not timeout as defined or respond to network request completion.